devfleet/awesome-eve/README.md

 * [EveMon](https://evemondevteam.github.io/evemon/) - a lightweight, easy-to-use standalone Windows application designed to assist you in keeping track of your EVE Online character progression
 * [EveSP](https://evesp.com/) - Web 'app' to quickly view the skills of a character along with the ships that they can currently fly.
 * [Vitality](https://github.com/sixones/vitality/releases) - Mac skill planner.
 Requires circumventing of "can’t be opened because it is from an unidentified developer."

+**Resources**

+* [Official Resources](https://developers.eveonline.com/resource/resources) - CCP's developer site, including the SDE and image collection
+* [Fuzzwork SDE Conversions](https://www.fuzzwork.co.uk/dump/) - SDE conversions, to Mysql, sqlite, postgres and CSV.
+* [Fuzzwork SDE Converter](https://github.com/fuzzysteve/yamlloader) - The conversion tool for going from the official yaml SDE to one in a DB.